KatancicDenisz/Stratego/README.md

 ![Statego splash screen](./example_images/st1.PNG)

+## Images and video walkthrough
+Example images and a video walkthrough are in the example_images folder

 ## Installing and running project

 Before you install the project, make sure, that your computer has nodejs,npm installed.